KID-22/PCIC2021-Baselines/readme.md

 ### Citation

-If you reference or use our methodology, code or results in your work, please consider citing:
+If you reference or use our data, code or results in your work, please consider citing:
 ```
 @article{lyu2022semi,
   title={A Semi-Synthetic Dataset Generation Framework for Causal Inference in Recommender Systems},